KAPparel

 • We have developed as the free-standing research organization developing the options for utilizing ketamine to benefit human beings.

-• Our ketamine psychotherapy associates membership organization has grown to over 100 practitioners with new members joining frequently
+• Our Ketamine Psychotherapy Associates (KPA) membership organization has grown to over 100 practitioners with new members joining frequently

-• We remain the only organization with access to care available to kpa members
+• We remain the only organization with access to care available to KPA members offering financial support to those who cannot afford treatment.

-• We are in a new relationship with progressive ‘therapeutics inc (pti), which shares development perspectives and mutual assistance.
+• We are in a relationship with progressive ‘Therapeutics Inc (PTI), which shares development perspectives, patent, and mutual assistance.

 Overall Objectives for 2023